mangal-interactions/contribute/templates/README.md

 this involves writing things in a few different tables, but for the purpose of submitting data, it is not).

+## Submission

+When all the appropriate files are ready, you can initiate a *Data Submission* [issue] to upload them, add some metadat for the dataset, and mention any relevant information / ask any question you have.
+We will then clarify the details of the dataset, and take care of the upload for you.

 <!-- links -->